 We left Collioure and headed along the coast road into Spain.
 I say road but its more like a paved track on the French side.
 I'm convince 'D' Road in France means Diabolical.
 It's Stelvio without the width or elevation.
 Perilous drops, hairpin bends, blind corners, deformed surfaces and Margie freaking out when a bus or truck was coming from the opposite direction.
 And if that wasn't bad enough trees and buildings overhanging the road in every seaside village we drove through.
 Going by the damage it doesn't pay to live in a house on a corner here.
 We crossed into to Spain and suddenly the roads were better.
 The way was easygoing from there as the road is fairly straight to our next stop Roses on the Spanish Costa Brava.

 This is one of our favourite GoTos in Spain.
-Its tucked into the northern curve of Gulf of Roses which stretches out like the letter facing East.
+Its tucked into the northern curve of Gulf of Roses which stretches out like the letter C facing East.
 The town is nothing spectacular and the only antique structure of note is the ruins of a Renaissance Citadel that houses the ruins of a Medieval Church and a Ancient Greek settlement.
-The Romans lived on the other side of the in L'Scala, but that's next week.
-Roses is a side resort town with a long promenade on a beautiful bay with a vibrant laid-back atmosphere and great shops, bars and restaurants facing the Med.
+The Romans lived on the other side of the C in L'Scala, but that's next week.
+Roses is a C side resort town with a long promenade on a beautiful bay with a vibrant laid-back atmosphere and great shops, bars and restaurants facing the Med.
 Great food and wine and a pleasant place to relax.
 But not in July or August.

 We took a boat ride to the small fishing village of Cadaqués which has become famous as a haunt of many notable artist who spent time there, notably Salvador Dali and Pablo Picasso.
 Whitewash and terracotta dominate the steep landscape and narrow warped cobbled pathways meander through cool shaded alleys to balconies that overlook spectacular views.
 The surrounding waters of Cap de Crus are a scuba divers paradise.
 We headed back to our little corner of paradise in Roses and just relaxed until it was time we headed for the other side of the C.